Background pattern

 Consult your doctor or pharmacist before Procaína Serra is administered to you:

-• If your liver does not function properly, as your doctor will need to adjust the dose.
+• if your liver does not function properly, as your doctor will need to adjust the dose.

-• In epilepsy: it may cause tremors and/or convulsions.
+• in epilepsy: it may cause tremors and/or convulsions.

 Children

-Older patients
+Elderly patients

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or may need to use any other medicine.

-• Sulfonamides (a group of antibiotic medications).
+• Sulfonamides (a group of antibiotic medicines).

 • Muscle relaxants.

-Use ofProcaine Serra with food, drinks, and alcohol
+Using Procaína Serra with food, drinks, and alcohol

 No interactions with food or drinks are known.